iiPythonx/RoBot/SECURITY.md

 ## Reporting

 To report a security issue with RoBot, please file an issue.
-Make sure to include your operating system, Python version, and the steps you took.
+Make sure to include your operating system, Python version, and all of the steps that you took to start the bot.